YaleArchivesSpace/migrationSQL/README.md

 5. We also need to do another barcode test, since the migration tool will now fail if our barcodes don’t match what’s required by the top_containers plugin. -- checked MSSA, all barcodes are now 14 digits.

 6. Query which notes are more than 65K characters, hold onto them (and then?
-Beinecke has 3 of these, Divinity has 1.
-How many, if any, for MSSA?).
+Beinecke has 3 of these, Divinity has 1, MSSA has 0).

 7. What else?